Ada-Developers-Academy/ada-build/lessons/06-environment-setup/README.md

 # Environment Setup

 ## Learning Goals
-- Vocabulary: ruby, atom, irb, slack
+- __Vocabulary__: ruby, atom, irb, package manager
-- To setup a development environment
+- To understand the role of and then setup a development environment
+- To understand the role of (and then use!) a _package manager_
-- To understand the function of ruby vs irb
+- To understand the function of _ruby_ vs _irb_
-- To understand the purpose of a text editor, in this case: atom
+- To understand the purpose of a text editor, in this case _atom_
-- To understand the nuances of slack settings

 ## Resources
+1. What is _Ruby_?
+What is _irb_?
-1.
+1. Installfest!
+1. Text Editor vs. Word Processor: Welcome to _Atom_.